-WeirdAAL is an open-source framework for testing and validating the security of AWS services and resources.
-It provides a set of tools and libraries for simulating various types of attacks and vulnerabilities, allowing security researchers and penetration testers to test the security of AWS environments.
-WeirdAAL is designed to be highly customizable and extensible, making it a valuable tool for security professionals and researchers.
+WeirdAAL (AWS Attack Library) is an open-source framework designed for testing and validating the security of AWS services and resources.
+The framework provides a collection of tools and libraries that enable security researchers and penetration testers to simulate various types of attacks and vulnerabilities within AWS environments.
+WeirdAAL focuses on helping security professionals identify potential weaknesses in AWS configurations and services through controlled testing scenarios.
+The framework is built to be customizable and extensible, allowing users to adapt it to their specific testing requirements and environments.
+It serves as a resource for security professionals who need to assess the security posture of AWS deployments through simulated attack scenarios.

 FEATURES